BanStereoSet: A Dataset to Measure Stereotypical Social Biases in LLMs for Bangla: Dataset Creation

 \subsection{Newly curated regional data}

 When curating regional data, we employed a human-LLM partnership.
 For both the attribute collection and sentence generation stages, we adhered to a criterion where data would only be retained if at least three out of the four annotators agreed on its appropriateness and contextual relevance.

-We started with 17 major cities in Bangladesh and we used ChatGPT~\cite{brown2020language} to generate sets of attributes for each city—10 stereotypical, 10 anti-stereotypical, and 10 unrelated.
+We started with 17 major cities in Bangladesh and we used GPT-4 to generate sets of attributes for each city—10 stereotypical, 10 anti-stereotypical, and 10 unrelated.
 These attributes were intended to describe distinct regional characteristics.
 Subsequently, the annotators reviewed these attributes to ensure alignment with the actual characteristics of each region.

-Following attribute validation, ChatGPT generated sentences that incorporated these attributes, leaving blanks specifically designed to reflect potential regional biases.
+Following attribute validation, GPT-4 generated sentences that incorporated these attributes, leaving blanks specifically designed to reflect potential regional biases.
 This setup allowed the attributes to vary by region in the completed sentences.
 Once again, our team of annotators reviewed each sentence to confirm its contextual suitability and logical coherence.
 An example sentence of regional bias is presented in \Cref{fig:example_of_tranlation}(g).
 The selected English sentences were translated into Bangla using GPT-4, and finally, we kept the Bangla-translated sentences adhering to the same translation validation process previously described in \Cref{sec:translation}.
 City names and attributes used for region data curation are shown in \Cref{fig:curated_data} in \Cref{app:region_data_collection}.

+The distribution of examples across different bias types within the BanStereoSet is detailed in \Cref{tab:bias_examples}.
 Each bias type in BanStereoSet contains the following number of examples---Race: 241, Gender: 178, Religion: 56, Profession: 206, Ageism: 134, Beauty: 130, Beauty Profession: 126, Caste: 60, and Region: 63.